yanmobile/yantest/README.md

     * Once you have all the source code, commit the changes
     * Push the changes to upstream (not origin)  ```git push upstream <branch> ```
     * Create a Pull Request
-  * OPTION 4: The code I want to promote to framework are commited, and I can't easily isolate the commits.
+  * **Scenario 4**: The code I want to promote to framework are commited, and I can't easily isolate the commits.
 But the good news is, the code is all in my <localBranch>
     * Create a new branch off upstream master ```git checkout -b <branch> upstream/master```
     * Merge your <localBranch> into your <branch> without fast-forward and commit, which allows you to pick the changes you want ```git merge --no-ff --no-commit <localBranch>```
     * Remove the files/changes you don't want to promote to the framework